 - On approach shots, most brackets are appreciably longer with 4-hybrids.
 The 11-15 handicap bracket was almost 5 yards longer!
 The lone holdout?
 The 20+ handicappers, who are almost 2 yards longer with a 4-iron.

-If you think these numbers seem low, keep in mind: the Arccos Driving Distance Report found that the average driving distance for all users in 2017 was 220 yards.
+If you think these numbers seem low, keep in mind: the Arccos Driving Distance Report found that the average driving distance for all players in 2019 was 222.1 yards.

 Distance is one thing, but modern hybrids can hide swing flaws and keep a ball in the fairway in ways long irons can’t.
 Right?